-So you want a Shohei Ohtani Topps rookie card—I don’t blame you!
+So you want a Shohei Ohtani rookie card but not just any rookie cards…a Topps rookie card—I don’t blame you!
 And while you might have been waiting for a time where he wasn’t playing MVP-caliber baseball, who knows when we will see that!
 Just an amazing athlete, being a top home run hitter and pitcher is absolutely unheard of, and I don’t think people grasp just how special of a player he really is.

 Anyway, back to cards.
 While you might be aware of the huge amount of Ohtani rookie cards out there, you probably thought by focusing on Topps cards only would help you narrow it down.
 And while you’re right, there are still a number of different cards to consider.